Middle Chinese IPA

 Phonological Reconstruction

 Converts Chinese characters to Middle Chinese IPA using the ToMiddleChinese library, based on unt's scholarly reconstruction of the Qieyun system (601 CE).
-This preserves all phonological distinctions lost in modern Mandarin.
+This exposes the distinctions represented by that reconstruction in IPA form.

 2